What Pelvic Floor Physical Therapy after Cesarean Section Can Do For You

-Pelvic floor physical therapy can help you in your recovery after a C-section by giving you skills to regain optimal body function and help you get back on your feet, doing the activities you value in addition to taking care of your new little one.
+Physical therapy after cesarean section can help you in your recovery by giving you skills to regain optimal body function and help you get back on your feet, doing the activities you value in addition to taking care of your new little one.
 In this article we review some ways that a therapist at Femina Physical Therapy can help you through your recovery.
 You can see a trained therapist as soon as you have the energy to do so.

 Scar management and desensitization